-Composer is open source and was developed with Typesript using the D3.js library for visualization.
-The prototype is a Caleydo Phovea client/server application.
+Composer is open source and was developed with Typescript using the D3.js library for visualization.
+The prototype is a Phovea client/server application21.
 The Code for Composer can be found at https://github.com/visdesignlab/Composer.
-Data used for development and to inform the usage scenario was sourced from a sample of EHR provided by our collaborators from the Orthopaedic Research center.
+Data used for development and to inform the usage scenario was sourced from a sample of EHR provided by our collaborators from the Orthopedic Research Center's database and was preprocessed in Python.